 Image by Clinton Blackburn Five Hundred Pixels

-The Renaissance-inspired mansion is a classic of Miami's Mediterranean Revival stye.
+The mansion is a classic of Miami's Mediterranean Revival stye.
 The largest room in the house is the informal living room, sometimes dubbed 'the Renaissance Hall' for its works dating from the 14th to the 17th centuries.
 The music room is intriguing for its beautiful wall canvases, which come from Northern Italy, while the banquet hall evokes all the grandeur of imperial dining rooms of Europe, with its regal furnishings.

 On the south side of the house stretch a series of lovely gardens that are just as impressive as the interior of Vizcaya.
 Modeled on formal Italian gardens of the 17th and 18th centuries, these manicured spaces form a counterpoint to the wild mangroves beyond.
 Sculptures, fountains and vine-draped surfaces give an antiquarian look to the grounds, and an elevated terrace (the Garden Mound) provides a fine vantage point over the greenery.

-The on-site Vizcaya Cafe has decent light snacks and coffee to keep energy levels up while perusing the lavish collections.
+The on-site Vizcaya Cafe has light snacks and coffee to keep energy levels up while perusing the lavish collections.